-Number Applicable Rules Description of Emissions Units / Activities of Units (if appropriate) Mita Process S Fugitive Dust Rule (n)
+Number Applicable Rules Description of Emissions Units / Activities of Units Opacity PM from PM from Mfg Process Rule (e) Fugitive Dust Rule (n)

 The following table includes groups of fuel burning equipment subject only to Georgia Rules 391-3-1-.02 (2) (b) & (d).
 Any emissions unit subject to a NESHAP, NSPS, or any specific Air Quality Permit Condition(s) are not included in this table.